aubreypwd/php-s-wp/README.md

 }
 ```

+# Fixes accessing e.g. `/wp-admin` w/out trailing slash

 Now you can start up `php -S` in your WordPress root and places like `http://localhost:8000/wp-admin` will be automatically re-directed to `http://localhost:8000/wp-admin/` so things don't break.

-More improvements to come soon!